-The misuse of student media venues such as publications or budgets for student publications is prohibited.
-Misuse of media applies to all other unauthorized use of student media as outlined in Polk State College Procedure 5021: Student Media.
+The misuse of student media is prohibited (e.g., publications or budgets for student publications).
+Misuse of media applies to all unauthorized use of student media as outlined in Polk State College Procedure 5021: Student Media.

 P. Non-Compliance with Directions